 Also be sure to see the Capitol Building and the White House.
 You can go inside both (the White House requires reservations) but a lot of people I know said neither met their expectations.

 See Some Free Museums

 My personal view: the museums that cost money in DC aren’t worth it.
 The free museums in DC are amazing!
 I personally recommend the National Museum of American History, National Museum of African-American History and Culture, and the National Museum of the American Indian.
 These are the museums that deal with American history and all three are excellent.
+The National Museum of Natural History is a huge local favourite, and my own.
 However many people also love the National Air and Space Museum.

 There’s also a lot of art museums.
 The Hirshhorn has modern sculptures.
-The Freer-Sackler is small but the Peacock Room is interesting.
+The Freer-Sackler is small but has a good collection, including the Peacock Room.
 You can also visit the National Museum of African Art and the National Portrait Gallery.
 There’s also the National Gallery of Art, which is my favourite art museum in DC.
 The west wing is older/classic art and the east wing is modern art.
 They’re connected by an underground tunnel if you don’t want to go back outside.

 I also think the National Geographic Museum is great if they have an exhibit you’d like to see.